rsvim/rfc/1-TUI/1-Rendering.md

 }
 ```

-We need to add different colors for the words:
+We need to add colors for the words:

 - Keyword `function`.
 - Literal string `"Hello, Javascript!"`.